tinybike/Brawl/README.md

 Thanks to Focus for the idea and advice and [Hippo0o](https://github.com/Hippo0o) for the excellent library.

-## Status

-Lots of stuff unimplemented and/or maybe not feasible to implement for RTwP, but, I'm testing the mod out in act 1 and so far it seems okay...

-Many people have commented that combat seems really imbalanced, which is true.
-Still in very early testing to find gamebreaking bugs etc.  Balance should hopefully improve over time as everything gets ironed out.

-The built-in BG3 combat AI is only accessible during normal turn-based combat, which means that sadly this mod cannot tap into it.
-(If you know of a way around this, please let me know.)
-I set up some very simple handrolled "AI" logic just to test things out.
-I expected this to fall flat on its face for more complex encounters, but I just did the Emerald Grove fight (where you meet Wyll) and it basically seems okay.

 ## Videos

 ### 1) Basic Combat